dorjeduck/mopro/README.md

 ### Runtime customization

 Often, we want to display additional information along with the progress bar, such as the current value of the loss function in deep learning applications.
-As shown in the following example, the callback can include a `BarSettings` argument, which allows runtime customization of the Progress Bar.
+As shown in the following example, the callback function can include a `BarSettings` argument, which allows runtime customization of the Progress Bar.
 Here, we use the postfix setting to display the number of iterations remaining.

 ```python
 from time import sleep